Open-Vocabulary Video Anomaly Detection: Conclusion

 \section{Conclusion}

 In this paper, we present a new model built on top of pre-trained large models for open-vocabulary video anomaly detection task under weak supervision.
 Owing to the challenging nature of open-vocabulary video anomaly detection, current video anomaly detection approaches face difficulties in working efficiently.
 To address these unique challenges, we explicitly disentangle open-vocabulary video anomaly detection into the class-agnostic detection and class-specific classification sub-tasks.
 We then introduce several ad-hoc modules: temporal adapter and semantic knowledge injection modules mainly aim at promoting detection for both base and novel anomalies, novel anomaly synthesis module generates several potential pseudo novel sample to assist the proposed model in perceiving novel anomalies more accurately.
 Extensive experiments on three public datasets demonstrate the proposed model performs advantageously on open-vocabulary video anomaly detection task.
+In the future, generating more vivid pseudo anomaly samples in the form of videos with the assistance of AIGC models is yet to be explored.